Webpage created: February 19, 2016

 From 1859 the Admiralty provided an old hulk, formerly "HMS Hotspur", later renamed "Monmouth", which was moored in the Hamoaze as a Chapel to enable sailors and priests to observe Mass.
 As the Royal Dockyard expanded so the hulk was moved upstream towards Saltash.
 It became a long way for the sailors to row so the Admiralty approached Bishop Vaughan.
 The Lord Saint Levan offered land and the Admiralty gave £500 towards the building.
 A Miss Ellis, who had come to Plymouth from Hayle for health reasons, gave £5,000.

-Bishop Graham, Coadjutor Bishop of the Plymouth Diocese, laid the foundation stone in February 1901 and he also took the first service to be held there on the morning of Sunday July 6th 1902.
+Bishop Graham, Coadjutor Bishop of the Plymouth Diocese, laid the foundation stone on Wednesday April 10th 1901.
+The service was attended by seventy bluejackets from the Royal Naval Barracks, under Lieutenant Humphries, and members of the Roman Catholic Cathedral's Young Men's Club., wearing their green sashes.
+Bishop also took the first service to be held there on the morning of Sunday July 6th 1902.

 The Church was designed by the Reverend Canon A J C Scoles and was built of limestone, in the Gothic style, dressed with Bath stone.
+It was said to measure 120 feet by 50 feet.
 There were seats of pitch pine for some 550 people and an oak altar.
-Mr R G Jenkin erected the building at a cost of £5,000.
+Mr Robert George Jenkins, of Marlborough Street, Devonport, erected the building at a cost of £5,000.

 A Presbytery was due to be ready in time for the formal opening of the Church in September 1902.
 It was expected to cost £1,200.